Stradichenko/Blog2022-v.-0.5.6/content/project/Formation/_index.md

 # Date page published
 date: "2020-12-13T00:00:00Z"

-image:
-  caption: Photo by Author on Craiyon
-  focal_point: Smart

 # Position of this page in the menu.
 Remove this option to sort alphabetically.
 weight: 1